LChilvers05/PoP-CW1/README.md

 (See the Dungeon of Doom section for how to play the game)

+Clients can close the console window to disconnect from the server.

 ## Code
 ---
 This project makes use of the delegation pattern so that objects instantiated from classes such as BotListener and ChatPlayerConnection can communicate with their owners in a decoupled way (Sundell, 2018).